EthanPan233/DRC_violation_prediction/README.md

 ## Details and results

-Details of this work and comparison between this work and other works can be found in the pdf file.
+Details about this work and the comparison between this work and other works can be found in the pdf file.